harshchaudh/picTalk/README.md

 ```

 ### Systems tests
-It's advised to collapse all the function when viewing the source code (on Vscode, the shortcut is `CTRL + K CTRL + 0`).
-To run the test navigate to the tests folder, then run `seleniumTests.py`.
-Failing to navigate to the tests directory, will fail certain tests.
+It's advised to collapse all the functions when viewing the source code (on Vscode, the shortcut is `CTRL + K CTRL + 0`).
+To run the test, navigate to the tests folder, then run `seleniumTests.py`.
+Failing to navigate to the tests directory, will result in certain tests failing.
 ```
 python3 seleniumTests.py
 ```